 Frequently asked questions

-As of 2025, I am actively working on a photography project focused on finding and documenting badgers and pine martens.
+As of 2025, I am actively working on two separate photography projects focused on finding and documenting pine martens and Eurasian lynx.
 My goal is to capture them in environmental photographs rather than simple portraits.
 Pine martens have always been such an interesting species for me, but they are extremely rare.
-This will be a difficult and enticing challenge for this year.
-I am also researching kingfishers, particularly looking to photograph them at their nest sites during the summer.
-I’ve discovered a nest site and observed several active individuals, though my priority this year remains with mammals.
-Foxes will still be part of my work, but after capturing numerous photos of them in 2024, I’m giving other mammals a try.
+The same goes for lynx, but this species is ten times more difficult to photograph.
+This will be a difficult and enticing challenge for this year, and probably many more to come.

 Most likely not.
 I primarily photograph alone, and occasionally with some friends.
 If you want to photograph with me, don’t hesitate to contact me with a photo project proposal or invite me to join you for a wildlife photo session.
 I’m open to working alongside other dedicated and experienced photographers.